 Capillary Bridge Model

-We model the hairy pad system as an array of N cylindrical rods of length L and diameter, Dh fixed to a flat circular base of diameter Dp as shown in figure 1.
+We model the hairy pad system as an array of N cylindrical rods of length L and diameter Dh, fixed to a flat circular base of pad diameter Dp as shown in figure 1.
 For simplicity, we assume both hairs and the pad to be perfectly rigid.
-The tip of each cylindrical hair has a adhesive fluid of volume Vf making contact with the substrate.
+The tip of each cylindrical hair has an adhesive fluid of volume Vf making contact with the substrate.
 The fluid is assumed to be pinned to the circumference of the hair and forms a capillary bridge of height d with the substrate.
 In order to model the contact in both air and underwater conditions, we consider three types of contacts:

 Air contact - All hairs and liquid bridges are surrounded by air